Who We Are

 Volunteer Coordinator, Lilly Redford

-Lilly joined the team in August 2018 as Volunteer Coordinator, assisting the Community Engagement Director in working with volunteers.
-Lilly was a volunteer before starting with The Delores Project, providing her skills as a hairstylist to the guests.
+Lilly joined the team in August 2018 as Volunteer Coordinator, recruiting, training, and supervising volunteers across the organization.
+They also manage all in-kind donations.
+Lilly was a volunteer before being employed at The Delores Project, providing their skills as a hairstylist to the guests.
 She has lived in Colorado since she was four and enjoys all the outdoor activities the state has to offer, along with spending time with friends and family (including her two cats), travel, and seeing live music.
 Lilly holds a degree in Gender Studies and Nonprofit Management from Metropolitan State University of Denver.

 Contact: email@example.com, (303) 534-5411 x110